NubeIO/rubix-ce-docs/docs/rubix-ce/services/schedules.md

 ---

 ## Schedules
 Schedules are primarily utilized for controlling HVAC (Heating, Ventilation, and Air Conditioning) equipment based on predefined time schedules.
 To set up a schedule, `ensure that the system module is installed`.
-Then, follow these steps:
+Follow these steps:

 1. Open the `device` you wish to add a schedule to from the sidebar under its `services`.
 2. Click on the Add button ![add-button.png](../img/apps/add-button.png)